\(\renewcommand\AA{\text{Å}}\)

 file

-is assumed to be the the same as the path to the makeBat.py
+is assumed to be in the parent directory to the one where this file

 This script performs Linux specific installation steps that allowscreates files allowing GSAS-II to be launched from a desktop icon or desktop manager menu.
 Not all desktop managers will recognize these files.
 It is called by bootstrap.py during the GSAS-II installation process.

 This script creates a menu entry and dektop shortcut for Gnome (and perhaps KDE) desktop managers.
-Recent testing on Raspbian.
+The most recent testing has been on Raspberry Pi OS.
+My hope is to improve this further to work conveniently with a wider range of Linux desktop managers.

 This creates a table of variable names from the definitions supplied